Skip to main content

 See also

 • Report a missing passport immediately.
-Find an Australian embassy or consulate overseas (DFAT).
+Find an Australian embassy, high commission or consulate overseas (DFAT).

 • Learn about identity fraud (Australian Federal Police).